VincentWei/minigui-docs/MiniGUI-Overview.md

   to support the input events from devices other than standard mouse and keyboard.
 We call these messages as 'extra input messages'.

-* The NEWGAL engine of `dri` to support modern DRI/DRM-driven graphics cards or GPUs on Linux.
+* The NEWGAL engine of `drm` to support modern DRI/DRM-driven graphics cards or GPUs on Linux.

 * The IAL engine of `libinput` to support all modern input devices including